HTML PROGRAMMING:HTML – Basic Tags

 • Increase font size for higher-level headings

-• SEO (search engines use them to understand page structure)
+• SEO: search engines use headings to understand page structure

 Paragraph tag (<p>)

-The <p> tag is used for regular text content.
+The <p> tag is used for normal text content.

-• Each paragraph should be wrapped in its own <p> tag.
+• Each paragraph should be wrapped inside its own <p> tag.

 Example: